thevirtuoso1973/COMP0016-Team26-Project-Site/content/requirements/_index.md

 ### Should have

-It should passively gather movement data from the pedometer and cross reference this against a self reported wellbeing score
+It should passively gather movement data from the pedometer and cross reference this against a self reported wellbeing score.

 ### Could have
 The system could have options for connecting it's well-being score to other systems including wearables.